 - Of course, you get a place to stay for free (after membership, which is cheaper than two nights stay in many campgrounds)

 - Unlimited stays at locations throughout the United States (but there are limits to how long you can stay at a single location - usually just a day or so)

 - Discounts on RVing related memberships and products

 - Stays available in other countries

-Some people have traversed the country using just Boondockers Welcome!
-Hosts may or may not have utilities for you to use.
+Anyhow, know that hosts may or may not have utilities for you to use.
+(Don't count on it)

-The use of utilities may incur you an additional fee, which is up to the homeowner.
+If they DO, the use of utilities may cost an additional fee, which is up to the homeowner.
 This is truly a grand deal.